salesforcecli/plugin-orchestrator/messages/appframework.delete.app.md

 # error.DeleteError.Actions

-- Verify that you have permission to delete applications in the target org
+- Verify that you have permission to delete apps in the target org
 - Check that the app exists and is accessible
-- Ensure AppFramework is enabled in your org
+- Ensure Data Cloud and Tableau Next are enabled in your org
 - Try using a different API version with --api-version
 - Verify your authentication and org connection are valid

 # error.InsufficientPermissions

-You don't have permission to delete applications in this org.
+You don't have permission to delete apps in this org.

 # error.InsufficientPermissions.Actions

-- Contact your Salesforce administrator to request application deletion permissions
+- Contact your Salesforce admin to request app deletion permissions
 - Verify you're connected to the correct org with --target-org
-- Ensure AppFramework is enabled in your org
+- Ensure Data Cloud and Tableau Next are enabled in your org
-- Check that your user profile has the necessary AppFramework permissions
+- Check that your user profile has the AppFrameworkManageApp permission

 # error.AppInUse

-Cannot delete app: It is currently in use by active processes.
+Can't delete app: It is currently in use by active processes.

 # error.AppInUse.Actions